Admission and Application Questions

-If you have not yet received an application decision letter published in My GradSpace, you have the right to make an Delayed Matriculation Application Change Request.
+If you have not yet received an application decision letter published in My GradSpace, you have the right to make a change to your start date by submitting the Application Change Request form.
 You do not need departmental approval for this.
 Please download the pdf, and then return it directly to The School of Graduate Studies.
 Remember, your application can only be considered for the program and term indicated on the application, or changed to by this procedure.

 Both procedures can only be used once.
 Failure to enroll in the term admitted voids the admission offer.
 Once an admission offer is voided, individuals wishing to be considered for a later date must submit a new application and associated application materials.